Waste, reuse and pollution

 1. Avoid single-use plastic

-Have a reusable bag with you for shopping and groceries and turn down the offer of plastic bags.
+Have a reusable bag with you for shopping and groceries and refuse the offer of plastic bags.
 Avoid plastic straws by taking your own bamboo or steel one with you.
-Take it one step further and take a bamboo cutlery set with you!
-Plastics are literally choking our planet and wildlife, so every small gesture helps.
+Take it one step further and take a bamboo cutlery set with you.
+Plastics are literally choking our planet and wildlife, so every small action helps.

 2. Avoid buying small bottles of water

 It’s not always possible to avoid buying water in places where sanitation is poor.
 But you can cut back by buying larger bottles to refill your day-to-day one or finding local businesses that will refill it for you for a small fee.
-If you are staying in a place for a long period of time find out how the locals access clean water, you may be able to do the same.
-For example, I would refill my 6L water bottle at the local village tap – which provided filtered water for all – where available at a fraction of the cost of buying more bottles.
+You can also get a water bottle with an in-built filter, which makes most tap water safe.
+If you are staying somewhere for a while, find out how people access clean water; you may be able to do the same.
+In parts of Thailand, for example, I could refill my 6L water bottle at the village tap, which provided filtered water for everyone, where available, at a fraction of the cost of buying more bottles.

 3. Dispose of rubbish responsibly

-If there are no bins near you on your daily adventures, take it back to your hotel or hostel.
-While recycling facilities may not be what we are used to, locals often collect plastic bottles or other items to sell – so reuse, don’t dump, and support locals in one easy step.
+If there are no bins near you on your daily adventures, take rubbish back to your accommodation.
+While recycling facilities may not be what we are used to, residents often collect plastics and other items to sell on to others who can recycle them.

 By being more socially and environmentally responsible on your travels you’ll get more out of your journey, give something back to the communities you visit, and leave a place as good as or better than you found it for the next traveller.